The Cluster Completeness Correction Calculator (C-4): A Neural-Network framework and pilot application to the LEGUS Survey of NGC 628: Completeness Measurement and Prediction Pipeline

 The artificial star cluster tests described above produce 245,000 labelled pairs $(\boldsymbol{\theta}_i, C_i)$, where $\boldsymbol{\theta}_i$ denotes the cluster properties and $C_i \in \{0,1\}$ indicates catalogue inclusion.
 (We set aside for the moment the 5000 clusters that we have repeated 100 times; we make use of them only for testing, not for network training or validation.)

 Formally, we regard $C\in\{0,1\}$ as a Bernoulli random variable whose only stochastic degrees of freedom in our AST pipeline are the injection position $s_1$ and realisation of shot noise $s_2$.
 These are drawn from distributions encoding, respectively, the local background and crowding and the image shot noise.
 For notational simplicity, we denote the joint distribution of these two random variables $P(s_1, s_2)$, though we note that they are drawn independently and thus their joint PDF could be written as a product of individual marginal PDFs.
 Let $\mathcal{S}(\boldsymbol{\theta}, s_1, s_2)\in\{0,1\}$ denote the deterministic output of the LEGUS selection pipeline for a cluster with parameters $\boldsymbol{\theta}$, injected at position $s_1$ and with shot noise realisation $s_2$.
+Here $s_2$ denotes a particular realisation of the Poisson photon-counting noise introduced during artificial cluster image generation.
+In our AST pipeline, this noise is generated when \texttt{BAOLab} inserts synthetic clusters into the science images by drawing Poisson realisations of the expected pixel-level photon counts derived from the cluster light profile.
+Consequently, otherwise identical clusters may yield different observed fluxes and catalogue-inclusion outcomes due solely to different noise realisations.
 We define completeness as the inclusion probability marginalised over the random cluster placement and shot noise,

 where $\mathbb{E}_{s_1, s_2\sim P(s_1,s_2)}[\cdot]$ denotes expectation values of inclusion probabilities of clusters with parameters $\boldsymbol{\theta}$ with respect to the distribution $P(s_1,s_2)$ of position and shot noise.